Felix Ladbroke: Biography

 Following his father, he was a partner in the banking firm of Ladbroke, Kingscote and Co. and also had insurance and brewing interests.
 In 1829 he was appointed High Sheriff of Surrey.

 Cricketing career

 As a cricketer he was mainly associated with Marylebone Cricket Club (MCC).
-As an English amateur cricketer he made 29 known appearances in first-class cricket matches from 1804 to 1826.
+As an English amateur cricketer he made 29 known appearances in important matches from 1804 to 1826.

-In 1815, Ladbroke scored one of the earliest known first-class centuries at the new Lord's Cricket Ground in the Middlesex v Epsom match on 24 & 25 August when he and Frederick Woodbridge made 116 and 107 respectively for Epsom.
+In 1815, Ladbroke scored one of the earliest known centuries at the new Lord's Cricket Ground in the Middlesex v Epsom match on 24 & 25 August when he and Frederick Woodbridge made 116 and 107 respectively for Epsom.